 College and Career Preparation

-Students need to develop a strong understanding of the skills and knowledge for getting into and succeeding in college, other-wise known as ‘college knowledge.’
-This includes understanding the admissions process, placement testing, financial aid, and other expectations such as how to communicate with professors and peers.
+McMinnville High School students will each to develop the knowledge and skills to be successful in future college and a career choices.
+This includes critical thinking skills such as analysis, interpretation, problem solving, and reasoning as well as developing academic behaviors such as time management and effective note-taking.
+Students will develop a strong understanding of the skills and knowledge for getting into and succeeding in college, including understanding the admissions process, placement testing, financial aid, and other expectations such as how to communicate with professors and peers.

 Home » Courses » College and Career Preparation